vinirossa/software-engineering/design-patterns.md

 ### Observer

-Defines an one to many dependency between objects, so that when one object changes state all of its dependecies are notified and updated automatically.
+Defines an one to many dependency between objects, so that when the observable changes state all of its dependecies are notified and updated automatically.

 ### Strategy